zammad/zammad-user-documentation/extras/knowledge-base.rst

       The internal RSS button can be found on the upper right next to the edit button.
 It's available on every internal knowledge base page you display.

-      Pressing the the RSS button will provide up to two RSS feeds to subscribe to.
+      Pressing the RSS button will provide up to two RSS feeds to subscribe to.

       .. figure:: /images/extras/knowledge-base/knowledge-base-internal-rss-function.png